DragonKnightOfBreeze/Breeze-Framework/README.md

 * Provide some useful extensions for data-use. (e.g, `toPropertyMap`, `serialize`)
 * Provide multi-data-type serializers delegate to third-party libraries such as `Gson`, `SnakeYaml`.

-## breeze-dream

-* 〒▽〒 Please ignore it, for it's my daydream.

 ## breeze-dsl

 Powerful and clear builders for various domain specific languages.